2025

 Order of Service for Covenant Renewal

-• The LORD calls us into His holy presence (Lev.
+• The LORD CALLS us into His holy presence (Lev.
 1:1-2, 9:5):

 The Triune God greets us through his minister.
 The congregation responds.

 • The LORD calls us to confession (Lev.
-9:15):
+1:3-5; 9:15):

 Upon entering the presence of the LORD and responding with awe, the congregation is confronted with God's holy purity, as signified by the reading of the Law, which reflects God’s holiness.

-God is holy and we are not, despite the fact we were meant to be (Lev.
-19:2).
-Against God’s perfection, man is revealed as a sinful covenant breaker, unholy and unclean (Isa.
-6:3-5).
+Sin cannot just be forgiven, there must be atonement.
 The punishment for sin is death, and “without the shedding of blood there is no forgiveness of sins” (Heb.
 9:22).
 Thus, entering into God’s presence as a sinner means certain death.

 But God, being rich in mercy, did not leave man to die in the cold, away from the warmth of His presence.
 He made provision for them.
 He provided a remedy for man’s sin and estrangement: sacrifice (Gen 3:15, 21).
-Thus, sacrifice is the way of covenant renewal (Gen. 8:20-9:17; Gen. 15:8-18a; Exod.
-24:4-11; 34:15; Lev.
-2:13; 24:1-8; Num.
-18:19; 1 Kgs.
-3:15; Ps.
-50:5; Lk.
-22:20; Heb.
-9:15, 18; 9:20; 12:24; 13:20).

 In the Older Testamental system, God’s people were only able to approach Him first by the way of an atoning sacrifice, through a sin offering (Lev.
-9:15) in which their sins would be transferred to the vicarious, representative sacrifice (animal sacrifice) and the animal killed in their stead.
-Yet, these sacrifices were unable to truly take away sins (Heb.
+1:1-5, 9:15) in which their sins would be transferred to the vicarious, representative sacrifice (animal sacrifice) and the animal killed in their stead.
+Yet, these sacrifices were unable to truly take away the sins of the people (Heb.
 10:4); they were but shadows, foretastes of the true atoning sacrifice, the true Lamb of God who takes away the sins of the world (John 1:29-36; Rev. 5).

 Now, in the Newer Testamental age, we approach God through Jesus Christ, the true Lamb of God our perfect representative, our vicarious substitute.
 Thus, the sacrifice of Christ renews the covenant between God and man.

-Thus, for all those who truly confess their sins and lay them upon Christ with a broken and contrite heart, the minister assures them of their pardon.
-Having been pardoned of the guilt of sin through Christ, the congregation responds with a song of praise.
+Thus, for all those who truly confess their sins with a broken and contrite heart, and lay them upon Christ, the perfect propitiatory sacrifice, the minister assures them of their pardon.

 • The LORD consecrates us by His Word: